Margaretting

-Margaretting is a village and civil parish in the Chelmsford district, in the county of Essex, England.
-The population of the village taken at the 2011 Census was 847.
+Margaretting is a village and civil parish in the Chelmsford district of Essex, England.
 The village is located on the B1002 road approximately four miles from Chelmsford (the county town of Essex) and two miles from the village of Ingatestone.
-It is near the River Wid.
+It is near to the River Wid.
+At the 2021 census the parish had a population of 887.

 Amenities

-The 15th century St Margaret's church is situated about a mile from the village.
+The 15th-century St Margaret's Church is situated about a mile from the village.

 Margaretting has a primary school.
-The village hall and playing field are situated in Wantz Road and host local football.
+The village hall and playing field are situated in Wantz Road and host local football teams.

 There are currently two public houses, the Black Bull and the Red Lion; a third, the Spread Eagle, was closed following fire damage.

 Transport

-Margaretting lies on the B1002 road which links to the A414 road towards Chelmsford and is bypassed by the A12 road.
-The village is served by buses between Brentwood and Chelmsford and the closest rail service is from Ingatestone railway station.
+Margaretting lies on the B1002 road, which links to the A414 towards Chelmsford, and is bypassed by the A12.

-Nearby settlements

-Nearby settlements include the towns of Chelmsford and Ingatestone and the hamlet of Margaretting Tye.
+The village is served by First Essex's 351 route between Warley, Brentwood and Chelmsford.

+The nearest National Rail station is at Ingatestone; Greater Anglia provides regular services to London Liverpool Street, Chelmsford, Braintree, Colchester, Clacton and Ipswich.